lisp-mirror/clcon/doc/demo-tour.md

 Apropos, completion, find definition
 -------------
-Completion and find definition works best in the console.
 Keyboard accelerators are shown in "Edit" menu.

 ### Lisp
 At the console, enter `.apr -lookup-` to list all symbols containing "-lookup-" substring in their name.
 At the console, type in `clco:serv` and press `Tab`.
 Name will expand to `clco:server-lookup-definition`.
 Now press `Alt-.` Editor window will pop up and source of function you typed will be seen.
 You can press Alt-. at any lisp definition in the editor and jump to its source.
 If there are more then one definition (e.g. for FORMAT function), list of "hyperlinks" will show up at the console.
 Click on either of them with mouse to open an appropriate source.
+In the editor, completion works also - type `clco:s-l-d` in the editor and press `Tab`.
+Note that if there is no constituent character under cursor, Tab works as indent-line-command.

 ### Tcl
 Return to the console with `Control-.`.
 At the console, enter `.tapr cap` to list all tcl procs, commands and vars containing substring `cap` in their name.
 Position a keyboard cursor at any of them and press Control-F9 to go to its source.
 Return to the console with `Control-.` .
 Type a space and then `snit::Ca`.
 Then press `Control-Alt-u` .
 Name will expand to `::snit::Capitalize`.
 Press `Control-F9` and jump to a source of tcl proc.
 We only now support procs, not variables.
+Note that "find source" for tcl works for fully qualified names only.

 ### File name
 Return to the console with `Control-.`.
 Type a space and then some partial file name in Unix style, e.g. `c:/win` under Windows or `/bi` under Unix